List of state highways in Louisiana (3100–3149): Louisiana Highway 3128

+Louisiana Highway 3128 (LA 3128) runs 4.17 mi from Kolin to Libuse.

 Louisiana Highway 3130

+Louisiana Highway 3130 (LA 3130) runs 1.54 mi in Nugent.

 Louisiana Highway 3131

 Louisiana Highway 3131 (LA 3131) ran 1.79 mi in a north–south direction along Hospital Road in New Roads, Pointe Coupee Parish, connecting to LA 1 at either end.

 The route served as a bypass of the downtown area and developed as a modern commercial corridor for the small city.
 Its local name, Hospital Road, reflects the presence of the Pointe Coupee General Hospital at its southern terminus.
 The construction of the nearby John James Audubon Bridge over the Mississippi River led to a reconfiguration of highway routes in the area.
 LA 3131 became part of mainline LA 1 with the old route through town designated as LA 1 Business.